 Agencies We Support

-The giving of resources includes the allocation of funds to the following organizations in 2016, totaling $170,910.
+In April, the Outreach Committee completed their annual grant allocations process and awarded $208,969 to 30 nonprofits in our area as well as to seven Christ Church ministries.
 To visit an agency’s website or to learn of volunteer opportunities at these organizations, click on the agency name below and consider how you might become involved with one of these partners in our community.

 Walter Lafontaine - (302) 945-0610